 You may purchase service for employment with a public employer elsewhere in the United States.
 You must not be eligible to receive a retirement benefit based on this employment.
-(If you are eligible for a retirement benefit for this period of employment, you may apply for a “nonqualified” service purchase, which is explained below.)
+(If you are eligible for a retirement benefit for this period of employment, you may apply for a “nonqualified” service purchase.)

 Nonqualified Service Purchases

 Nonqualified service purchases do not have to be linked to any particular type of employment.
 Nonqualified service includes service that is not qualified service–periods of time in which you did not perform any services at all (also known as “air time”) – and service in public employment (excluding military service) for which you remain eligible for retirement benefits.
 To be eligible, you must have 20 quarters of covered wages in IPERS and your purchase is limited to 20 quarters.